No booking fees on the app

 How much does it cost for a train from Edinburgh (Waverley) to Glasgow Queen Street?

-What is the best way to travel from Edinburgh (Waverley) to Glasgow Queen Street by train?
+How do I find the best train route from Edinburgh (Waverley) to Glasgow Queen Street?

 What is the fastest train from Edinburgh (Waverley) to Glasgow Queen Street?